kbase/kb_sdk/README.md

     git remote add origin https://github.com/[GITHUB_USER_NAME]/[GITHUB_REPO_NAME].git
     git push -u origin master

-Go to https://narrative-ci.kbase.us and start a new Narrative.
-Search for the SDK Register Repo method, and click on it.
-Enter your public git repo url (e.g. https://github.com/[GITHUB_USER_NAME]/[GITHUB_REPO_NAME]) and register your repo.
+Now go to https://appdev.kbase.us/#appcatalog/register.
+Enter your public git repo url (e.g. https://github.com/[GITHUB_USER_NAME]/[GITHUB_REPO_NAME]) and submit.
 Wait for the registration to complete.
 Note that you must be an approved developer to register a new module.

+Your method is now available in the AppDev environment in KBase.
+Go to https://appdev.kbase.us and start a new narrative.
 Click on the 'R' in the method panel list until it switches to 'D' for methods still in development.
-Find your new method by searching for your module, and run it to count some contigs.
+Find your new method by searching for your module, and run it to filter some contigs.

+Your method will now also be visible in the App Catalog when displaying Apps in development: https://appdev.kbase.us/#appcatalog and https://narrative.kbase.us/#appcatalog.
+From your module page (e.g. https://narrative.kbase.us/#appcatalog/module/[MODULE_NAME]) you'll be able to register any update and manage release of your module to the production KBase environment for anyone to use.

 Now, dive into [Making your own Module](doc/kb_sdk_dependencies.md).

-Please email us when you think your module is ready for public use.

 ### <A NAME="examples"></A>Example Modules